-Are you stupid? The BizTalk Server is an Integration Server. It is nothing to do with Application servers.

 Sequential Processing Application

 These applications work as single-threaded processes.
-An application gets the data potions and processes them one after another.
+An application gets sequence of data and processes pieces one after another.

 One exemplar of such kind is a file processing application.
 An application reads a file and processes it, then it reads another file, etc. An application starts with a new file only after finishes with a current file.
 It works with data in sequence; it processes one data portion then starts with another.